official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 will also be asked of you – if there can be substantive votes on a trivial issue like hunting, why not on war?”

-475. Mr Straw’s minute does not appear to have been sent to anyone outside No.10.166
+475. Mr Straw’s minute does not appear to have been sent to anyone outside No.10.[^166]

-476. A minute from Mr Patey states that Mr Straw and Mr Blair were due to meet on 26 March to discuss “amongst other things, Iraq”.167
+476. A minute from Mr Patey states that Mr Straw and Mr Blair were due to meet on 26 March to discuss “amongst other things, Iraq”.[^167]

-477. An undated manuscript note from Mr Powell to Mr Blair suggested that Mr Straw wanted to discuss his advice.168
+477. An undated manuscript note from Mr Powell to Mr Blair suggested that Mr Straw wanted to discuss his advice.[^168]

-166 Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
+[^166]: Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
-167 Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
+[^167]: Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
-168 Manuscript comment Powell to PM, [undated], on Minute Straw to Prime Minister, 25 March 2002, ‘Crawford/Iraq’.
+[^168]: Manuscript comment Powell to PM, [undated], on Minute Straw to Prime Minister, 25 March 2002,

 472

-The Report of the Iraq Inquiry478.
-There is no No.10 record of that discussion.
+478. There is no No.10 record of that discussion.

 479. Mr Straw told the Inquiry that his recommendation was: